Understanding Customs Classification in International Trade

 The consequence of an incorrect classification on the business can be:

 - Strategic: Damage the business compliance track record.
+Create tension with customers and internally.

 - Legal: Result in a Customs audit, penalties, disputes with the authorities, legal proceedings.